Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 WorkSafeNB is an independent agency of the Government of New Brunswick and is accountable to the Minister responsible for the Workplace Health, Safety and Compensation Commission and Workers’ Compensation Appeals Tribunal Act.

-WorkSafeNB administers a variety of benefit and services related to occupational health and safety and workers’ compensation to assist both injured workers and employers within the Province of New Brunswick.
+WorkSafeNB administers a variety of benefits and services related to occupational health and safety and workers’ compensation to assist both injured workers and employers within the Province of New Brunswick.

 As such, WorkSafeNB has raised over the years a Fund (The Accident Fund) to be used to pay long-term benefits awarded to injured workers and the cost of administering the system.
 The Fund has two investment portfolios: The Pension Fund Investment Portfolio and the Accident Fund Investment Portfolio.